RHagenson/2019-01-03-UNO/_episodes/05-the-filesystem.md

 You will see:

 ~~~
-/home/username
+/home/group/username
 ~~~
 {: .output}

 This is the full name of your home directory.
-This tells you that you are in a directory called `username`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
+This tells you that you are in a directory called `username`, which sits inside a directory called `group`, which is inside a directory called `home`, which sits inside the very top directory in the hierarchy.
 The very top of the hierarchy is a directory called `/` which is usually referred to as the *root directory*.
-So, to summarize: `username` is a directory in `home` which is a directory in `/`.
+So, to summarize: `username` is a directory in `group`, which is in`home` which is a directory in `/`.

 Now enter the following command: